How To Add or Remove Someone From A Mortgage

 How to remove someone from a mortgage

-There are two elements to this: the mortgage and the legal work.
+There are two elements to this: the mortgage and the legal work, which we explore below.

 The legal process

-The legal process is actually pretty straightforward, so long as all parties agree on what’s to happen.
-As with any mortgage application, the solicitors (conveyancers) will be involved in setting up the legal charge with the lender, and those named parties on the ownership set up on the Land Registry etc.
+The legal process is pretty straightforward, as all parties agree on what’s to happen.
+As with any mortgage application, the solicitors (conveyancers) will be involved in setting up the legal charge with the lender and those named parties on the ownership set up on the Land Registry, etc.

 What you have to do

-Not much, actually.
-As part of the application, you would simply let the mortgage advisor and solicitor know it’s a transfer of equity.
-The solicitors will send out the necessary title transfer documents with their normal remortgage pack for you to complete.
+Not much.
+As part of the application, you would let the mortgage advisor and solicitor know it’s a transfer of equity.
+The solicitors will send out the necessary title transfer documents with their regular remortgage pack for you to complete.
 There is usually an extra charge for this – typically in the region of £250-£300 – but you don’t usually need a different solicitor to the mortgage conveyancer (unless you want one), as they can do it all for you.

 If all parties agree

-It can take as little as a day to get approved and a full application in if you have your documents ready.
+If you have your documents ready, it can take as little as a day to get a decision in principle and submit a full application.

 If the person you want off the mortgage doesn’t agree

-Then really your options are a legal challenge, which can of course be costly for all, so is best avoided!
-Often this results in the property being sold, but at some point, one or both of you need to compromise.
+Then, your options are a legal challenge, which can be costly for all, so it is best avoided!
+Often, this results in the property being sold, but at some point, one or both of you need to compromise.

 The mortgage process

 The mortgage can also be surprisingly simple to sort.
-First, you would review your current mortgage and determine whether it’s sensible to look at other lenders or stay with your current deal.
+First, you would review your current mortgage and determine whether looking at other lenders is sensible or staying with your current deal.
 If you are not tied into a current deal, or if the repayment penalties make it worthwhile, you should consider switching to another lender regardless – it could be far cheaper if you get a better rate elsewhere.

-The process is much like a remortgage for a better deal, and involves a new application (even if you’re keeping the same mortgage), as the lender needs to assess that whoever remains on the mortgage is both creditworthy and can afford it on their own.
-The lender will need to know your current situation, current income and current credit history to ensure they’re lending responsibly.
+The process is much like a remortgage for a better deal and involves a new application (even if you’re keeping the same mortgage), as the lender needs to assess that whoever remains on the mortgage is creditworthy and can afford it on their own.
+The lender will need to know your current situation, current income, and current credit history to ensure they’re lending responsibly.

-They will review your credit records, and usually ask for bank statements and payslips / self-employed proof of income (tax calculations, accounts etc.), and may even send someone out to re-value the property (new lenders are more likely to do this).
+They will review your credit records and usually ask for bank statements and payslips / self-employed proof of income (tax calculations, accounts, etc.).
+They may even send someone out to revalue the property (new lenders are more likely to do this).

-The process of applying with a different lender is not really any different than staying where you are, other than it can take slightly longer if they need to value the property.
+Applying with a different lender is no different than staying where you are, other than it can take slightly longer if they need to value the property.

 If you’re approved

-Then happy days; the solicitors will send you the paperwork, and when all the docs are in and signed by you and the other parties being removed, they’ll let the lender know to complete.
-It can go through in a month if all is straightforward.
+Then, the solicitors will send you the paperwork.
+When all the docs are in and signed by you and the other parties being removed, they’ll let the lender know to complete.
+If all goes as planned, it can potentially go through in a month.

 If you are declined